swcarpentry/modern-scientific-authoring/_extras/design.md

 *   If the document lives in a version control system (GitHub), it provides good support for finding and merging differences resulting from concurrent changes.

-But we need to go further.
-If people adopt open review and comment on each other's work on blogs and via Twitter, the under-represented (e.g., women and some minorities) may be discouraged from taking part (as has happened with open source).
-Any discussion of how to use the web for scientific publishing *must* include discussion of how it can be mis-used, and what we can do about it.
-FIXME: translate this into a lesson.

-## Stage 1 - Desired Results
+## Stage 2: Desired Results

-### Goals

-*   Understand the pros and cons of
-    1. Desktop WYSIWYG (e.g., Microsoft Word)
-    2. Online WYSIWYG (e.g., Google Docs)
-    3. Plain text in version control (e.g., Markdown + GitHub)
-*   Have hands-on experience with approach #3 (plain text + version control)
-*   Understand the similarities and differences between Markdown and LaTeX
-*   Have an ORCID and know what to do with it
-*   Understand how and why to publish and cite software and data
-*   Understand the pros and cons of new publishing and review models

-### Essential Questions
+### Questions

-*   How can I manage the flood of information in my field?
-*   How can I make my work more accessible to others in my field?
+*   How do I make my work more accessible to others in my field?
-*   How does desktop WYSIWYG + email impede collaboration?
-*   Why is plain text + version control so technically demanding?
+*   How do I collaborate with colleagues while writing?
 *   How do publishers and researchers keep track of who published what?
-*   How can open access scientific publishing be sustainable?
-*   What are the pros and cons of open review?

-### Learners Will Be Able To...

-*   write Markdown
-*   compile Markdown to PDF or HTML using Pandoc
-*   publish Markdown using GitHub Pages
-*   create a PDF using Authorea
-*   comment on a web page using hypothes.is
-*   add their ORCID to electronic manuscripts
-*   get a DOI for a data set from Figshare or Zenodo
-*   review a document on Google Docs
-*   review a document on GitHub

-### Learners Will Know...

-*   what markup is and why it exists
-*   that *every* document uses markup - the only question is whether it's displayed or not
-*   the advantages of making data and software citable
-*   how and why to participate in online discussions of research
-*   how LaTeX, Pandoc, and Authorea work
-*   how and why to use [hypothes.is](hypothes.is)
-*   what ORCID is
-*   why data and programs should have DOIs
-*   how pull requests work (so that updating and reviewing is understandable)

-## Stage 2 - Assessment

-FIXME: need a dozen sections like this:

-### Topic title

-*   Teaching: 5-10 min
-*   Exercises: 5-10 min
-    *   FIXME: one-line explanation of exercise

-## Stage 3 - Learning Plan

-FIXME
+*   How can open access publication and open review be implemented?
+*   What are their pros and cons?

+### Skills

+I can...

+*   ...write and review research-related documents in Google Docs
+*   ...write research-related documents in Markdown
+*   ...review documents on GitHub
+*   ...turn Markdown into PDF or HTML using Pandoc
+*   ...publish Markdown using GitHub Pages and Jekyll
+*   ...comment on a web page using hypothes.is
+*   ...add my ORCID to electronic manuscripts
+*   ...get a DOI for a publication from Zenodo

+### Knowledge

+I know...

+*   ...the difference between WYSIWYG formats and markup
+*   ...the pros and cons of each
+*   ...how LaTeX, Pandoc, and Authorea work
+*   ...how and why to use [hypothes.is][hypothesis]
+*   ...what an ORCID is (and how to get and use one)
+*   ...why data and programs should have DOIs (and how to get and use them)
+*   ...the pros and cons of open access publication and open review

+## Stage 3: Assessment

+### Summative Assessment

+1. Convert a Markdown document to a Google Doc to share with collaborators.
+2. Publish the same document as a single-page website with GitHub Pages.

+### Introduction (9:00)

+*   Teaching: 15 min
+    *   Evolution of WYSIWYG and markup
+    *   Pros and cons of each: human-readable vs. machine-readable
+*   Challenges: 10 min
+    *   Try to interpret the source of an RTF document

+### Basic Markdown (09:25)

+*   Teaching: 10 min
+    *   Basic markup
+    *   Note: use in-browser editor, not compilation
+*   Challenges: 5 min
+    *   Replicate a simple web page

+### Translating Markdown (09:40)

+*   Teaching: 15 min (includes setup issues)
+    *   Using Pandoc on the command line to create HTML and PDF
+*   Challenges: 10 min
+    *   Translate simple page into other formats (including Word)

+### GitHub Pages (10:05)

+*   Teaching: 20 min
+    *   The `gh-pages` branch
+    *   Layouts
+    *   `_config.yml`
+    *   Empty YAML headers
+    *   Where to view generated site
+*   Challenges: 10 min
+    *   Reproduce what the instructor has been doing

+### Coffee (10:35): 10 min

+### Reviewing Material on GitHub (10:45)

+*   Teaching: 10 min
+    *   Line comments
+    *   Issues
+    *   Do *not* introduce pull requests
+*   Challenges: 10 min
+    *   Leave comments on instructor's pages

+### Open Publication and Review (11:05)

+*   Teaching: 5 min
+    *   Ask leading questions
+*   Challenges: 15 min
+    *   Guided discussion of pros and cons

+### Tracking Work (11:25)

+*   Teaching: 15 min
+    *   DOIs
+    *   ORCIDs
+*   Challenges: 10 min
+    *   Get a DOI from Zenodo
+    *   Get an ORCID and add it to a page

+### Working with Others (11:55)

+*   Teaching: 10 min
+    *   Markdown to Word via Pandoc
+    *   Uploading to Google Docs
+    *   Commenting on Google Docs
+*   Challenges: 5 min
+    *   Replicate instructor's work

+### Wrap-Up (12:10)

+*   Teaching: 10 min
+    *   Quick summary with pointers
+*   Challenges: 10 min
+    *   Give feedback

+### Finish (12:30)

 [good-enough]: https://github.com/swcarpentry/good-enough-practices-in-scientific-computing
+[hypothesis]: hypothes.is